 - Go see the wild horses.
 If you drive past Corolla, NC to Carova, NC you will immediately see the Wild Spanish Mustangs hanging out on the beach.
 There is just something absolutely magical about wild horses.
 It is illegal to go within fifty feet of them…but they seem to be pretty used to the people, so you can easily get great pics!
 You can choose to do a tour (typically in an open air jeep) or you can drive onto the beach on your own if you have four-wheel drive.
 Do not drive in your car…you will get stuck…and then you’ll be super embarrassed that you have to be towed out.
 Sigh…there’s always someone who thinks they can do it.

 - Outdoor Water Sports.
 This might seem like, Duh…but there are so many awesome water sports to take advantage of in the Outer Banks.
 From kayaking, to stand-up paddle boarding, to surfing…the options seem endless.
-You can choose to rent the equipment on your own or give it a go with a guide, or of course bring your own.
+You can choose to rent the equipment on your own, give it a go with a guide, or of course bring your own.

 - Explore from Above.
 You can register for classes with the hang gliding school or go tandem with a guide.
 Literally anyone can go!
 My five year old (at the time) to my 7o year old mother-in-law all tried it and loved it!
 There’s also airplane tours for those who like a little less adrenaline.

-- Get your history lesson on at the Wright Brothers Memorial or visit the Lost Colony: these are two of NC’s top historical landmarks.
+- Get your history lesson on!
+Visit the Wright Brothers Memorial or the Lost Colony, two of NC’s top historical landmarks.
 The Wright Brother’s Memorial is fascinating…if you can catch one of the “ranger talks,” you’ll get even more out of it!
-It’s been awhile since I visited the Lost Colony, but I remember two things: I enjoyed it and the mosquitos were awful.
+It’s been awhile since I visited the Lost Colony, but I remember two things: I enjoyed it and the mosquitoes were awful.
 Take bug spray!